 The faculty at The Neighborhood Playhouse School of the Theatre is comprised of highly qualified teachers, each with extensive professional experience in their respective disciplines.
-The student-to-faculty ratio is approximately 6 to 1, ensuring individual attention for every student in our acting program.

 James Brill ~ Meisner Acting Technique I